AlyAmer1/nexon/README.md

 docker compose logs -f envoy
 ```

+> **Developer note (IDE imports while using Docker)**
+> The gRPC stubs (`inference_pb2*`) are generated **inside the images**.
+Your local IDE may still show unresolved imports because it isn’t using the container’s interpreter.
+> - Quick fix for editor-only resolution: run `make dev-bootstrap` once to build/install the stubs wheel into a local `.venv/`, then point your IDE at `.venv/bin/python`.
+> - **PyCharm/IntelliJ:** Settings → Project: Python Interpreter → Add → Existing → select `.venv/bin/python`
+> - **VS Code:** Command Palette → “Python: Select Interpreter” → choose `.venv`
+> (No change is needed to run via Docker—this is just for your editor’s IntelliSense.)

 Note: gRPC stubs are generated during the Docker build into `/app/server/stubs/`, packaged as a wheel, and installed into the image.
 They are not committed to git.

 ---

 ## 🧱 Local Development (optional)

-This prepares a local virtualenv, generates protobuf/gRPC stubs, installs the stubs wheel, and installs the app in editable mode—so IDEs resolve `inference_pb2*` without warnings.
+This prepares a local virtualenv, generates protobuf/gRPC stubs, installs the stubs wheel, and installs the app in editable mode - so IDEs resolve `inference_pb2*` without warnings.

 ### 1) One-time dev setup
 ```bash